PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 17:06:39
+Last updated: 2024-04-02 17:07:12
-Random Quote: Give me six hours to chop down a tree and I will spend the first four sharpening the axe. - Abraham Lincoln
+Random Quote: If you change the way you look at things, the things you look at change. - Wayne Dyer